AriPal/SesamWorkshop/SesamWorkshopGuide.md

   "type": "pipe",
   "source": {
     "type": "dataset",
-    "dataset": "cardealer-source-dler"
+    "dataset": "cardealer-source-(yourname)"
   }
 }
 ```
 3. Now click on Save pipe
-4. Start the pipe
+5. Start the pipe
+6. Go to input tab and verity data is received
-5. Go to output tab and verify data is being sent out
+7. Go to output tab and verify data is being sent out

 ## Solution 3: Create a global pipe
 1. Click on create a new pipe